Aspiring Leadership Programme

 Senior Lecturer in Education and recent Head of the School of Education NUI Galway.

 Currently Mary is Director of Teacher Education (PME) in the School of Education, Galway.
-She was a former post-primary teacher and principal of a DEIS school and has extensive experience in the leadership development in field of medicine over many years and with teachers and school leaders through her involvement with masters modules and programmes and her work with School Development Planning (SDPI) Post Primary.
+She was a former post-primary teacher and principal of a DEIS school.
+Mary has extensive experience in leadership development in the field of medicine over many years.
+She has also extensive experience working with teachers and school leaders through her involvement with masters' modules and programmes, and her work with School Development Planning (SDPI) Post Primary.

 Contact Our Programme Executive

 If you have any questions about this course or wish to discuss it further, please use the contact form or email and the course team will respond promptly.

 Applicants for this programme must meet the underneath eligibility criteria and provide all required information by the application deadline for their application to be considered.